jayhuich/comp4021-project/README.md

 - There is a sign-in and register page which can be switched by pressing a button in the modal.
 - Players need to first create an account and sign in to play.
 - Data of players will be stored in `src/data/users.json` locally.
+- User attributes stored:
+    - `username` (for logging in)
+    - `password` (bcrypt hash)
+    - `displayName` (for displaying purposes)
+    - `recentWPM` (array storing the WPM of the player's most recent 10 games)
+    - `carId` (users can choose a car with the color they like, and the id of that car is stored)

 ### Singleplayer / multiplayer typing race
 - Once the player has signed in, he/she can start a game pressing the 'ready' button.
 - The server receives this and changes from 'idle' to 'ready' state, and starts counting down from 10 seconds.
+- The player's chosen car would also appear in the lane, indicating the player joins this game.
 - If more players join, the server will reset the 10-second timer.
+The lanes will also get filled up.
 - When the countdown expires, the game will start, and all players who pressed 'ready' will be able to start typing one randomly generated quote.
 - Players need to finish typing the paragraph as soon as possible, and the first one who finishes wins the race.

+### Cheat key
+When typing, you can instead type the word `4021 ` (followed by a space) as a cheat key.
+This treats the player as completing the race, and speeds up the development and testing process of this project.
+However, since the player has skipped the remaining words, the graph in the statistics page will not show up.

 ### Statistics
-- After everyone completes the race, the statistics page will be shown to all players, with statistics like:
+After everyone completes the race, the statistics page will be shown to all players, with statistics like:
 - Their rank, along with other participants of the game
 - The quote they typed and its author
 - A graph showing their performance throughout the game

 ### Generating random quotes
 The server uses an async function to fetch this external API to generate random quotes for each typing race: